IUSmusic/Stars/README.md

 ### 8.1 Signal extraction

-For each thought `theta`, define extracted signal sets such as:
+For each thought `theta`, define signal sets such as:

 - `Tok(theta)` = token set from label and description,
 - `Ref(theta)` = reference or citation set,
 - `Top(theta)` = topic set,
 - `Year(theta)` = representative temporal signal.

-These correspond to the signal extraction described through `computeNodeSignals(node)` and fields like:

-- `tokenSet`
-- `refSet`
-- `topicSet`
-- `yearAvg`

 ### 8.2 Scoring function

-Define the candidate-link score as:
+A candidate-link score can be expressed as:

 `S(theta_1, theta_2) =`
 - `0.28 * s_sem`